 Finally, proper crop rotation can help reduce the likelihood of fungal spores building up in the soil and causing damage to your plants.

 Q: Can you eat tomatoes with anthracnose?

 A: Anthracnose creates sunken masses on tomatoes, many of which will develop spores.
 You can cut these portions of the tomato out (including a good margin of healthy flesh around the damaged part) and still eat the rest, but be sure that you throw away the diseased portion.
 Don’t compost it, as spores may contaminate your compost.

-Be forewarned, even if you harvested what looked like tomatoes, plants which have anthracnose may still have passed on that potential to the plant.
-The fruit can still develop the sunken patches and spore growth as it ages on the counter.
+Be forewarned, even if you harvested what looked like tomatoes, plants that have anthracnose may still have passed on that potential to the plant.
+The fruit can still develop sunken patches and spore growth as it ages on the counter.
 Cut out any damaged parts before using!

 If you have any concerns about the diseased portion and how far it reaches, there’s an old saying which applies: “If in doubt, throw it out.”